-7.0 Hope VI, Mixed Finance Modernization or Development, Demolition and/or Disposition, Conversion of Public Housing, Homeownership Programs, and Project-based Vouchers.
-Include statements related to these programs as applicable. a) HOPE VI or Mixed Finance Modernization or Development Yes No: a) Has the PHA received a HOPE VI revitalization grant? (if no, skip to question c; if yes, provide responses to question b for each grant, copying and completing as many times as necessary) b) Status of HOPE VI revitalization grant (complete one set of questions for each grant) 7.0 a 1.
+Hope VI, Mixed Finance Modernization or Development, Demolition and/or Disposition, Conversion of Public Housing, Homeownership Programs, and Project-based Vouchers.
+Include statements related to these programs as applicable. a) HOPE VI or Mixed Finance Modernization or Development 7.0 Yes No: a) Has the PHA received a HOPE VI revitalization grant? (if no, skip to question c; if yes, provide responses to question b for each grant, copying and completing as many times as necessary) b) Status of HOPE VI revitalization grant (complete one set of questions for each grant) 1.
 Development name: Old Colony Phase Two 2.
-Development (project) number: MA002000124 (original); MA002002139 (new phase 2A); MA002002140 (new phase 2B); and MA002002143 (new phase 2C) OPE VI Grant No. (MA06URD002I110) 3.
-Status of grant: (select the statement that best describes the current status) Revitalization Plan under development Revitalization Plan submitted, pending approval Revitalization Plan approved Activities pursuant to an approved Revitalization Plan underway (Phases 2A and 2B constructed and occupied; final phase 2C, in construction.)
-7.0 a Yes No: c) Does the PHA plan to apply for a HOPE VI Revitalization grant in the Plan year?
-If yes, list development name/s below: The BHA plans to apply for a Choice Neighborhoods Implementation Grant for the Whittier Street development.
-Yes No: d) Will the PHA be engaging in any mixed-finance development activities for public housing in the Plan year?
-If yes, list developments or activities below: (i) Old Colony - Phase Two completion, and Phase Three planning
+Development (project) number: MA002000124 (original); MA002002139 (new phase 2A); MA002002140 (new phase 2B); and MA002002143 (new phase 2C) HOPE VI Grant No. (MA06URD002I110) 7.0 3.
+Status of grant: (select the statement that best describes the current status) a Revitalization Plan under development Revitalization Plan submitted, pending approval Revitalization Plan approved Activities pursuant to an approved Revitalization Plan underway (Construction and re-occupancy complete; Final CSS activities still underway.)
+Yes No: c) Does the PHA plan to apply for a HOPE VI Revitalization grant in the Plan year?
+If yes, list development name/s below: The BHA plans to apply for a Choice Neighborhoods Implementation grant to transform the Whittier Street public housing development and the Whittier Neighborhood in which it is located.
+7.0 winther Street public flousing development and the winther Nerghborhood in which it is located. a a ∑ Yes No: d) Will the PHA be engaging in any mixed-finance development activities for a public housing in the Plan year?
+If yes, list developments or activities below: (i) Old Colony - Phase Two completion, and Phase Three planning (ii) Planning for mixed-finance activities at Charlestown, West Newton, Amory, Lenox, and Whittier